jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-11.md

-juridical entities, the imposition of bid or price controls, issuance of injunctions in accordance with the Rules of Court, divestment or disgorgement of excess profits, and imposition of fines and penalties pursuant to Section 46 of the Act.
+juridical entities, the imposition of bid or price controls, issuance of injunctions in accordance with the Rules of Court, divestment or disgorgement of excess profits, and imposition of fines and penalties pursuant to Section 46 .
-(e) ERC shall, within one (1) year from the effectivity of the Act, promulgate rules and regulations providing for a complaint procedure that, without limitation, provides the accused party with its rights to due process.
+(e) ERC shall, within one (1) year from the effectivity , promulgate rules and regulations providing for a complaint procedure that, without limitation, provides the accused party with its rights to due process.